 Remember, they have your application and are well aware of any leadership positions or titles you’ve held.
 The interviewer isn’t looking for a list when they ask this question.
 Instead, they want to see your passion and commitment in your answer.
 Choose a role that you enjoyed and talk about concrete, measurable accomplishments you achieved.

-10. What’s Your Favorite Book/Movie/Song?
+10. What’s Your Favorite Book, Movie, or Song?

-Most commonly interview committees will ask about books as what you read reflects both your interests and intelligence level, but recently movies, television shows, or songs have also been topics they are curious about.
+Most commonly, interview committees will ask about books, as what you read reflects both your interests and intelligence level, but recently, movies, television shows, or songs have also been topics they are curious about.

-What they are looking to do is better understand your interests, and where you get meaning and inspiration in your life.
+What they are looking to do is better understand your interests and where you get meaning and inspiration in your life.

-11. Why Did You Choose this University or College?
+11. Why Did You Choose This University or College?

-Not to be repetitive, but yet again this is a question that is designed to learn about you and not the institution you’ve selected.
+Not to be repetitive, but yet again, this is a question that is designed to learn about you and not the institution you’ve selected.
 You don’t need to be a university tour guide and tout the amazing football program or the excellent education you plan to receive.

 Instead, focus on the things that are most important to you and why.
 If your school is well-known for their linguistics program or research facilities, talk about why that appeals to you and how you hope to utilize them during your education.

-12. What Subject is Your Favorite in School?
+12. What subject is your favorite in school?

 Another way that interviewers will try to get you to reveal parts of your personality is to ask about your passions and things you like to study.
 Choose a subject that you love, and tell them why it’s your favorite.
-Avoid saying things like “because I’m good at it,” or “it comes easily to me.”
+Avoid saying things like “because I’m good at it” or “it comes easily to me.”

 Instead, focus on something that ignites your fire and makes you feel curious and excited.